 To quench his curiosity about the differences between civil law in continental Europe and common law in the United States, Sulzer extended his education at the University of Michigan Law School, where he received his master’s degree in law (LLM) and also worked as a research scholar for two years.
 He joined the global healthcare company Novartis in 2007 as head of corporate finance and legal at the Novartis headquarters in Switzerland.
 He moved to Fort Worth, Texas, in 2011, shortly after Novartis completed its acquisition of Alcon, assuming responsibility for supporting Alcon’s business development and licensing functions.

 Later, he took on the role of head of legal and compliance for the Latin America and the Caribbean region before stepping into his current role as head of legal for the US and Canada region.
 The combination of his experience in finance and law drives his vision that an in-house attorney should function as an essential partner in business.
-Now, as Alcon has become an independent, stand-alone company after the spin-off from Novartis earlier this year, Sulzer looks forward to the increased opportunities for his team to embrace an entrepreneurial spirit and take ownership of the new challenges coming their way.
+Now, as Alcon has become an independent, stand-alone company after the spin-off from Novartis, Sulzer looks forward to the increased opportunities for his team to embrace an entrepreneurial spirit and take ownership of the new challenges coming their way.

 Sulzer says that he works best in an environment where he’s constantly challenged to step outside of his comfort zone and learn new things.
 He loves the constant evolution of the legal field, and his multifaceted background has allowed him to fold seemingly divergent responsibilities into his tenure at Alcon.
 What ties these various elements together is his commitment to serving as an integral part of the business.
 He compares his role to that of a football player, saying, “I want to be the legal business partner of choice, playing on the field with the team, not just supporting the team from the sidelines.”
-In the same way that football players have to earn their spots on the field, Sulzer stresses that an in-house lawyer must earn his or her seat at the table with the business.
+In the same way that football players have to earn their spot to the play the quarterback, Sulzer stresses that an in-house lawyer must earn his or her seat at the table with the business.
 He sees three essential elements to becoming a legal business partner of choice: you have to understand the business, you have to be close to the business, and you have to add value to the business.

 Understanding the business simply comes down to knowing the products and how they are sold, Sulzer explains.
 For instance, going on field rides with sales representatives provides valuable insights on how the sales force interacts and engages with customers and promote products.
 Closeness to the business is based on proactive involvement.
 Sulzer highlights, “You need to become part of the business team.
 This may start with a simple thing like taking an office close to the business function, rather than sitting with the legal department.
 Colocation provides an opportunity to easily engage in discussions with the business, allowing you to identify and address legal issues early on.”